cwchentw/coru/README.md

 * `--all` to add line numbers to all lines of source (default)
 * `--non-empty` to add line numbers to only non-empty lines of source

-`lai` will skip blocked comments in either parameter.
+`coru` will skip blocked comments in either parameter.

 ### Options related to Rulers